shakibhoseen/virtual_class_room/README.md

 <!-- Add more slides as needed -->

-The Virtual Classroom App is a web-based education platform built on Firebase that offers a secure and interactive learning experience for both teachers and students.
+The Virtual Classroom App is a mobile application of an education platform built on Firebase that offers a secure and interactive learning experience for both teachers and students.

 ## Features